You can help ensure a safer winter driving experience by being prepared, alert and cautious.

 Our snowplows are on the road for your safety.
 When you encounter a snowplow, remember:

-- Be patient.
-The driver will pull over when it is safe to do so to allow vehicles to pass.
-Do not pass through a white-out.
+- The driver will pull over when it is safe to do so to allow vehicles to pass.

 - Plows are large and move slower than highway speeds.
 It is difficult to judge distance when approaching the plow so slow down immediately to avoid a collision.